 If you decide to stay in the port area or the old town center of Civitavecchia, you can easily discover everything on foot.

-For those going to Rome you can book an organized tour through your cruise line company or one of our local partners.
+For those going to Rome you can book an organized tour of one of our local partners.
 If you like to go on your own a taxi can be a good but costly option.
 The most popular means of transport for a DIY excursion to Rome is the train from Civitavecchia to Rome.

 Shore excursions around Civitavecchia (Rome)